aficiomaquinas/wp_chariot/README.md

    - Detection of changes through MD5 checksums
    - Avoids applying patches to modified files

-## Next Steps

-The project now focuses on:

-1. **Improve DDEV integration** for an even smoother experience
-2. **Automatic update system** to facilitate tracking improvements
-3. **Integration tests** to validate complete functionality
-4. **Performance optimization** in projects with a lot of content
-5. **Automatic detection and management of patched plugins** in integrity verification systems
-6. **Advanced migration capabilities** to simplify changes between hosting providers

-## License

-This project is free software under the [MIT](LICENSE) license.

 ## Development and Refactoring Plan

 The wp_chariot codebase is undergoing continuous improvement to enhance maintainability and reduce technical debt while preserving its functionality and compatibility.